wala/WALADelta/README.md

 again takes `CMD` to be the command to execute; the predicate is deemed to hold if the command outputs an error message containing string `ERR`.

-Finally, you can just specify a command (without error message or timeout), in which case WALA Delta simply checks whether the command aborted with an error.
+Finally, you can just specify a command (without error message or timeout), in which case the predicate is deemed to hold if the command exits with an error.

 Predicates for WALA JavaScript Analysis
 ---------------------------------------